Vintage Polish Fashion Divas of the 1950s and ’60s

-They transformed sneakers into trendy pumps, made blouses from drapery, and even created evening gowns from plastic or cotton diaper cloth.
-There was also their original jewellery, made of… beans and coloured pasta.
-This is how the women of 1950s and 1960s Poland elegantly stood up to the communist regime.
+They would transform sneakers into trendy pumps, make blouses from drapery and even create evening gowns from plastic or cotton diaper cloth.
+There was also the original jewellery, made of… beans and coloured pasta.
+This is how the Polish women of the 1950s and 1960s stood up to the communist regime with elegance and style.

-Agnieszka L. Janas, the author of a newly released book, Elegantki: Moda ulicy lat 50. i 60.
-XX wieku (The Elegant Ones: Street Fashion of the 1950s and 1960s) claims that Barbara Hoff and Leopold Tyrmand were at the forefront of an "army dressed in hard-gained garments and equipped with needles".
-In her exciting new book, Janas collected memories and anecdotes from the lives of 13 women: aristocrats, actresses, nurses, teachers, physiotherapists, and models – different figures united by their love of fashion and hatred of the communist regime.
-Here they are:
+Agnieszka L. Janas, the author of the 2014 book Elegantki: Moda Ulicy Lat 50 i 60 XX Wieku (The Elegant Ones: Street Fashion of the 1950s and 1960s) claims that Barbara Hoff and Leopold Tyrmand were at the forefront of an ‘army dressed in hard-gained garments and equipped with needles’.
+Here, Janas has collected memories and anecdotes from the lives of 13 women: aristocrats, actresses, nurses, teachers, physiotherapists and models – different figures united by their love of fashion and hatred of the communist regime.
+Here they are...

 Ewa Wiśniewska: The Polish Brigitte Bardot

-An actress of film and theatre, and an icon of style.
+An actress in film and theatre – and an icon of style.
 In the 1950s and 1960s, she added a splash of colour to the grey streets of Warsaw.
-Her need to create was so strong that even as a student, she quickly learned how to tailor, cut, and sew, and she used to remake practically everything she could get her hands on.
-To the terror of her parents, Wiśniewska would use a hot iron to burn out fine patterns on sweaters she got from "the West".
+Her need to create was so strong that even as a student, she quickly learned how to tailor, cut and sew, and she used to remake practically everything she could get her hands on.
+To the terror of her parents, Wiśniewska would use a hot iron to burn out fine patterns on sweaters she got from ‘the West’.
 On another occasion, she painted her black rubber boots with an army camouflage pattern, and added red stripes to her white Italian stilettos.

 Ewa Wiśniewska keenly collaborated with costume designers who cherished her style, and her clothes often starred in films.
-In Stanisław Bareja’s film, Co mi zrobisz, jak mnie złapiesz (What Will You Do When You Catch Me?), Wiśniewska wore a dress of her own making, with pink fabric imported from Chicago, and the addition of tea-dyed lace.
+In Stanisław Bareja’s film What Will You Do When You Catch Me?, Wiśniewska wore a dress of her own making, with pink fabric imported from Chicago and the addition of tea-dyed lace.
 In a talk with Janas, Wiśniewska reveals that for her, the most fascinating aspect of dressing up was the power of creation:

-I would invent clothing, draw, and decorate.
+I would invent clothing, draw and decorate.
 I used to dye cretonne in all kinds of colour.
 I borrowed paint from my friends at the Academy of Fine Arts and created patterns on fabric.
-Once, I decorated four different places on a skirt with the image of an African American under a palm tree.
+Once, I decorated four different places on a skirt with the image of an African under a palm tree.
 I also had a friend who tied up cloth in knots and dipped it in paint.
 He came up with colourful, uneven circles, and I made skirts and dresses from this cloth.
-I also had evening dresses which I made from baby diaper cotton, dyed in a special plant on Nowy Świat street.
+I also had evening dresses which I made from baby-diaper cotton, dyed in a special plant on Nowy Świat Street.

 Krystyna Mazurówna: Flip-flops at a Monte Carlo ball

-Krystyna Mazurówna was an eccentric dancer, choreographer, and a soloist of the Great Theatre National Opera, as well as the renowned Casino de Paris.
-During her first international tour, she surprised guests of a Monte Carlo ball, wearing a green gown made of curtain fabric with stylish satin and crystal flip-flops.
+Krystyna Mazurówna was an eccentric dancer, choreographer and a soloist of the Great Theatre National Opera, as well as the renowned Casino de Paris.
+During her first international tour, she surprised the guests of a Monte Carlo ball, wearing a green gown made of curtain fabric with stylish satin-and-crystal flip-flops.
 She easily drew everyone’s attention.
 Apparently, one of her partners fell for her wide circle-based skirt, finished off with a… hula-hoop.
 In the book, Mazurówna recalls: